JuanmaDonado/sveltecalc/README.md

 # sveltecalc

-Text-based calculator built with Svelte.
+A text-based calculator built with Svelte.